howlowck/train-faces/CONTRIBUTING.md

 * **test**: Adding missing tests
 * **chore**: Changes to the build process or auxiliary tools and libraries such as documentation generation

-#### Scope

-The scope could be anything specifying place of the commit change.
-For example `webpack`, `babel`, `redux` etc...

-#### Subject

-The subject contains succinct description of the change:

-* use the imperative, present tense: "change" not "changed" nor "changes"
-* don't capitalize first letter
-* no dot (.) at the end